New insights and perspectives on the natural gradient method: A New Interpretation of the Natural Gradient

-Note that for a given $(x,y) \in S$, $F_R^{-1} \nabla_z \log r(y|z)$ can be interpreted as the natural gradient direction in $z$-space for the objective corresponding to the KL divergence between the predictive distribution $R_{y|z}$ and a point distribution around the given $y$.
-In other words, it points in the direction which moves $R_{y|z}$ most quickly towards this point distribution as measured by the KL divergence (see Section \ref{sec:geom}).
-And assuming that the GGN interpretation of $F$ holds, we know that it also corresponds to the optimal change in $z$ according to the 2nd-order Taylor series approximation of the loss function $L(y,z)$.
+Note that for a given $(x,y) \in S$, $F_R^{-1} \nabla_z \log r(y|z)$ can be interpreted as the natural gradient direction in $z$-space for an objective corresponding to the KL divergence between the predictive distribution $R_{y|z}$ and a delta distribution on the given $y$.
+In other words, it points in the direction which moves $R_{y|z}$ most quickly towards to said delta distribution, as measured by the KL divergence (see Section \ref{sec:geom}).
+And assuming that the GGN interpretation of $F$ holds (as discussed in Section \ref{sec:connections_to_GGN}), we know that it also corresponds to the optimal change in $z$ according to the 2nd-order Taylor series approximation of the loss function $L(y,z)$.

 Thus, $M(\delta)$ can be interpreted as the sum of squared distances (as measured using the Fisher metric tensor) between these ``optimal" changes in the $z$'s, and the changes in the $z$'s which result from adding $\delta$ to $\theta$, as predicted using 1st-order Taylor-series approximations to $f$.